⚡ 13 Fun Facts about Your IQ

 We all think we know what an IQ means, but do we really understand it?
 Does the number tell us more about ourselves other than just how bright we are (or wish we were)?
-Here’s 16 interesting facts about IQ to find out…
+Here’s some fun facts about IQ to find out…

 IQ is an abbreviation.
 It stands for intelligence quotient.

 2. The way you feed as a baby might determine your intelligence.